- Who we are

 The Code successfully developed under the EU co-regulation approach is user friendly, includes a glossary, practical examples and a reference list of applicable legislation.

-Please click here for access to the English version of the Code.
+Please click here for access to the English version of the Code, and please be advised:

 FEDIAF will gradually provide other EU language versions of the Code on its website, but the English version shall be the reference text.